gante/mmWave-localization-learning/README.md

 ## Background

-With **5G millimeter wave wireless communications**, the resulting radiation reflects on most visible objects, creating rich multipath environments.
-The radiation is thus significantly shaped by the obstacles it interacts with, carrying latent information regarding the relative positions of the transmitter, the obstacles, and the mobile receiver, as depicted in the simulation below.
+With **5G millimeter wave wireless communications**, the resulting radiation reflects on most visible objects, creating rich multipath environments, as depicted in the simulation below.
+The radiation is thus significantly shaped by the obstacles it interacts with, carrying latent information regarding the relative positions of the transmitter, the obstacles, and the mobile receiver.

 <p align="center">